History of the Forts and Lighthouses of Salvador

 Farol da Barra ou Forte de Santo Antônio da Barra

-Renovations transformed the lighthouse in 1839, 1890 and 1937, when it was electrified and the kerosene incandescent installation was removed.
-Today the luminous range is 70 km for white light and 63 km for red light.
+The lighthouse underwent renovations in 1839, 1890 and 1937, when it was electrified and the paraffin incandescent installation was removed.
+Today, the luminous range is 70 kilometres for the white light and 63 kilometres for the red light.

-The Fort of Santo Antônio da Barra, was the first in Brazil, had its first building around 1536, carried out by the grantee of the Captaincy of Bahia, Francisco Pereira Coutinho.
-Between 1583 and 1587, it was renovated and expanded.
+The Fort of Santo Antônio da Barra, the first in Brazil, was first built around 1536 by the donatory of the Captaincy of Bahia, Francisco Pereira Coutinho.
+Between 1583 and 1587, it was remodelled and enlarged.
+Between 1596 and 1602, the fort was rebuilt in stone and mortar as an octagonal tower, a project attributed to the Portuguese chief engineer, Leonardo Torriani from Cremona.

 Farol da Barra Visto do Mar (1928)